awsdocs/aws-systems-manager-user-guide/doc_source/integration-s3.md

 1. \(Optional\) For **Output options**, to save the command output to a file, select the **Write command output to an S3 bucket** box\.
 Enter the bucket and prefix \(folder\) names in the boxes\.
 **Note**
-The S3 permissions that grant the ability to write the data to an S3 bucket are those of the instance profile \(for EC2 instances\) or IAM service role \(on\-premises machines\) assigned to the instance, not those of the IAM user performing this task\.
+The S3 permissions that grant the ability to write the data to an S3 bucket are those of the instance profile \(for EC2 instances\) or IAM service role \(on\-premises machines\) assigned to the instance, nor those of the user performing this task\.
 For more information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md) or [Create an IAM service role for a hybrid environment](sysman-service-role.md)\.
 In addition, if the specified S3 bucket is in a different AWS account, make sure that the instance profile or IAM service role associated with the managed node has the necessary permissions to write to that bucket\.

 1. In the **SNS notifications** section, if you want notifications sent about the status of the command execution, select the **Enable SNS notifications** check box\.